JDetmar/NLog.Extensions.AzureStorage/src/NLog.Extensions.AzureDataTables/README.md

 _clientIdentity_ - Alternative to ConnectionString.
 Used together with ServiceUri.
 Input for DefaultAzureCredential as ManagedIdentityClientId.

+_sharedAccessSignature_ - Alternative to ConnectionString.
+Used together with ServiceUri.
+Input for AzureSasCredential

 _accountName_ - Alternative to ConnectionString.
 Used together with ServiceUri.
 Input for TableSharedKeyCredential storage account-name.

 _accessKey_ - Alternative to ConnectionString.
 Used together with ServiceUri.
 Input for TableSharedKeyCredential account-access-key.